wilvk/blog-hugo/content/posts/hugo-for-beginners.md

 # Configuring config.toml

-Hugo has built-in support for [Google Analytics](https://analytics.google.com/analytics/web/#/) so you can see pageviews over time, users currently viewing your site and other relevant details of your site.
+Hugo has built-in support for [Google Analytics](https://analytics.google.com/analytics/web/#/) so you can see pageviews over time, users currently viewing your site and other relevant details about your site.

 Hugo also has support for [Disqus](https://disqus.com/) so that users can comment on your blogs and you don't have to store the comments in an application - allowing your website to remain stateless.